AkagiSigeru/git-workflow-test/README.md

 C: I am coding, too.
 A:  what happen?
 A:  OK, handle out the file conflicts.
+A:  Let's merge to the MASTER branch.